opsdisk/pagodo/README.md

 ```

 Throw `proxychains4` in front of the `pagodo.py` script and each *request* lookup will go through a different proxy (and
 thus source from a different IP).

+```bash
+proxychains4 python pagodo.py -g dorks/all_google_dorks.txt -o -s
+```

 Note that this may not appear natural to Google if you:

 1) Simulate "browsing" to `google.com` from IP #1
 2) Make the first search query from IP #2
-3) Simulate hitting "Next Page" to make the second search query from IP #3
+3) Simulate clicking "Next" to make the second search query from IP #3
-4) Simulate hitting "Next Page" to make the third search query from IP #1
+4) Simulate clicking "Next to make the third search query from IP #1

 For that reason, using the built in `-p` proxy support is preferred because, as stated in the `yagooglesearch`
 documentation, the "provided proxy is used for the entire life cycle of the search to make it look more human, instead
 of rotating through various proxies for different portions of the search."

-```bash
-proxychains4 python pagodo.py -g dorks/all_google_dorks.txt -o -s
-```

 ## License